Doing business with DNREC during the coronavirus period. More Info

 Climate change is a huge, complicated issue.
 In tackling a challenge of this scale, Delaware is taking action across state agencies to avoid the worst impacts of climate change, and to fortify the state against the impacts we already have begun to experience.

-In March, the Division of Climate, Coastal & Energy held three public sessions seeking input on developing the state’s climate action plan.
+In March, the Division of Climate, Coastal and Energy held three public sessions seeking input on developing the state’s climate action plan, as well as a technical advisory workshop.

 The workshops provided an opportunity for Delawareans to learn more about how to reduce greenhouse gas emissions and better prepare the state for climate impacts.
 Workshop attendees also had a chance to provide their thoughts on choices the state can make to more effectively take action on climate change.